Blog

 • Declaration of Helsinki in its current version.

-2. Protection of patients unable to consent
+2. Protection of patients incapable of giving consent

-Clinical trials which are not carried out for one of the purposes referred to in Article 62(1) shall comply with the provisions of Article 62(2) and (3), (4)(b), (c), (d), (f), (h) and (l) and paragraph 6."
+Clinical trials not carried out for one of the purposes referred to in Article 62(1) must comply with the provisions of Article 62(2) and (3), (4)(b), (c), (d), (f), (h) and (l) and (6)

 This means in particular:

-Article 62 paragraph 3
+Article 62, paragraph 3

 Clinical trials are subject to scientific and ethical review.
 The ethical review is carried out by an ethics committee in accordance with national law.
 Member States shall ensure that the procedures for review by the ethics committees are compatible with the procedures laid down in this Regulation for the assessment of the application for authorization of a clinical trial.
-At least one layperson participates in the ethical review .“
+At least one layperson participates in the ethical review.“

-Article 62 paragraph 4
+Article 62, paragraph 4

-(c) the sponsor or its legal representative or a contact person referred to in paragraph 2 is established in the Union;
+c) the sponsor or its legal representative or a contact person referred to in paragraph 2 is established in the Union;

-In addition, in accordance with Section 48 of the MPEUAnpG, the documents in accordance with Annex XV Chapter II of the MDR must be prepared and submitted to the Ethics Committee.
+Furthermore, in accordance with Section 48 of the MPEUAnpG, the documents in accordance with Annex XV Chapter II of the MDR must be prepared and submitted to the Ethics Committee.

 4. Outlook